sujoykroy/motion-picture/README.md

 * PyGObject
 * NumPy
 * MoviePy
-* PyJack
+* PyAudio
 * pycollada

-At present audio only works with Jack.
-Also, Python 2.7.3 is used to run these codes.
+Python 2.7.3 is used to run these codes.

 # Help
 More documentation and how-tos will be added soon.